 A cleantech solution to collecting ocean data

 Our oceans are full of information.
 Information that can protect at-risk whale species, allow ships to voyage more fuel-efficient routes, crack down on illegal fishing, and enable us to better understand the impacts of climate change.
-Our boats are equipped with sensors, cameras and communication devices so that we can capture information from anywhere on the ocean and have instant access to it.
-Harvesting energy from the sun and the wind, our boats travel nonstop for months, without producing any greenhouse gas emissions, noise pollution or risk of oil spills.
-They are an essential component to creating a digital ocean, an Internet of Things for the sea, where we finally begin to understand some of the most mysterious regions of our planet.
+Our USVs (Uncrewed or Unmanned Surface Vehicles) are equipped with sensors, cameras and communication devices so that we can capture information from anywhere on the ocean and have instant access to it.
+Harvesting energy from the sun, our boats travel nonstop for months, without producing any greenhouse gas emissions, noise pollution or risk of oil spills.
+USVs are an essential component to creating a digital ocean, an Internet of Things for the sea, where we finally begin to understand some of the most mysterious regions of our planet.

 STEM leaders Denise Williams, First Nations Technology Council, Julie Angus, Open Ocean Robotics, Mina Hoorfar, UVic Engineering and Computer Science and Sue Paish, Digital Supercluster discuss Increasing equity, diversity and inclusion in science, technology, engineering and math.
 Moderated by: The Honourable Janet Austin, Lieutenant Governor of British Columbia

 Join Open Ocean Robotics CEO, Julie Angus on a podcast about raising for tech startups, courtesy of alacrity Canada.
 Listen to the podcast here!

 Open Ocean Robotics was highlighted as a climate change solution in CBC's article, 'From open burning to open dialogue, these actions can mitigate the climate crisis, scientists say'.
 Read more here!